Salah Takes Liverpool Nine Clear, Forest Hit Brighton For Seven - UrduPoint

 "After what happened last week, the answer was good," said Forest boss Nuno Espirito Santo.
 "You get punched, you get up - fantastic!"

-The two-time European champions are on course for a return to the Champions League for the first time since 1980 as they opened up a six-point cushion on fifth-placed Newcastle, who blew the lead to lose 2-1 at home to Fulham.
+The two-time European champions are on course for a place in the Champions League as they opened up a six-point cushion on fifth-placed Newcastle, who blew the lead to lose 2-1 at home to Fulham.

 Jacob Murphy put the Magpies in front at St. James' Park, but Fulham hit back thanks to goals from Raul Jimenez and Rodrigo Muniz to climb up to ninth and within four points of the top six.